oguzgelal/react-reclare/README.md

 # React Reclare

-Declarative state management library for React built on top of the Context Api
+Official React middleware for [Reclare](https://github.com/reclarejs/reclare) built on top of the Context Api